|

 In terms of voltage, dB = 20 log (V2/V1), where V2 is greater

 than V1, and V1 is the noise level.
-For example, 120 dB is a

-ratio of 1,000,000:1 and 160 dB is 100,000,000:1, very respectable
+For example, 120 dB is a ratio of 1,000,000:1 and 160 dB is 100,000,000:1,

-use differential input amplifiers.
-The topology of such circuits
+is to use differential input amplifiers.

-tends to cancel certain types of noise.
-Both terminals of a two-terminal
+noise.
+Both terminals of a two-terminal sensor connect to the

-sensor connect to the differential amplifier input, and shielding
+differential amplifier input, and shielding and guarding circuits

-special guard-shield terminals.
-This eliminates current flow
+This eliminates current flow between the grounds, common, or

-between the grounds, common, or returns of the sensor and the
+returns of the sensor and the instrument input amplifier, which

-One drawback when using differential inputs is that only half
+can generate noise signals.
+One drawback when using differential

-the number of sensor inputs is available compared to a single
+inputs is that only half the number of sensor inputs is available

-ended configuration.
-That is, one differential amplifier consumes
+compared to a single ended configuration.
+That is, one differential

-two single-ended input connections.
+amplifier consumes two single-ended input connections.

 DISCUSSION